Skip to main content

 The Generous Donors Who Brought the Project to Life

-The $30 million Garden Gateway project was funded by private contributions, including lead gifts from the Barnes Family Foundation and The Duke Endowment
+The Garden Gateway project was funded by private contributions, including lead gifts from the Barnes Family Foundation and The Duke Endowment

 Barnes Family Foundation